Logo of Maastricht Summer School

 Course Description

-Despite the challenges the European welfare states face due to digitalization, robotization, the pandemic, rising unemployment, overall insecurity and high level of uncertainty regarding the future.
-The social policy discipline reminds us about the efforts in the academic and public policy work and uses analytical frameworks to create solutions for these social problems (e.g. Capability approach by Amartya Sen).
-This course will walk you through the key components of the welfare state, its major challenges tackled in Europe and classical social policy tools used to address these challenges.
+The first institutionalized forms of the welfare state have been identified in Europe, and solidarity is something the European continent is known for.
+The social policy discipline is largely focused on the welfare state dimension.
+Despite the challenges due to digitalization, robotization, the pandemic, rising unemployment, and a high level of uncertainty regarding the future, the social policy discipline reminds us of the efforts in academic and public policy work and uses analytical frameworks to create solutions for these social problems (e.g., Capability approach by Amartya Sen).
+We will talk about a plethora of life-related problems (e.g., aging, childcare costs, unemployment).

 Goals

-2) Analytical thinking and a critical take on different approaches and policy instruments used by the Member States and national authorities to address social policy challenges, by understanding welfare regimes.
+• Analytical thinking and a critical take on different approaches and policy instruments used by the Member States and national authorities to address social policy challenges, by understanding welfare regimes.

 Recommend Literature

-1) Bordot F. (2022), “Artificial Intelligence, Robots and Unemployment: Evidence from OECD Countries”, Journal of Innovation Economics & Management (37): 117-138;
+4) Bordot F. (2022), “Artificial Intelligence, Robots and Unemployment: Evidence from OECD Countries”, Journal of Innovation Economics & Management (37): 117-138;

-2) Parvez M. et al (2022), “Employees’ perception of robots and robot-induced unemployment in hospitality industry under COVID-19 pandemic”, International Journal of Hospitality Management;
+5) Parvez M. et al (2022), “Employees’ perception of robots and robot-induced unemployment in hospitality industry under COVID-19 pandemic”, International Journal of Hospitality Management;

-3) Copeland P. (2019) Governance and the European Social Dimension, Routledge Studies on Government and the European Union.
+6) Copeland P. (2019) Governance and the European Social Dimension, Routledge Studies on Government and the European Union.

-4) Sen A. (2018), Collective Choice and Social Welfare, Harvard University Press.
+7) Sen A. (2018), Collective Choice and Social Welfare, Harvard University Press.

-5) Kennett P. and Lendvai-Bainton N. (2017), Handbook of European Social Policy, Edward Elgar Publishing.
+8) Kennett P. and Lendvai-Bainton N. (2017), Handbook of European Social Policy, Edward Elgar Publishing.

-6) Picketty T. & Goldhammer A., (2016), Capital in the Twenty First Century, Harvard University Press.
+9) Picketty T. & Goldhammer A., (2016), Capital in the Twenty First Century, Harvard University Press.

-7) Barr N. (2012), The Economics of the Welfare State, Policy Press.
+10) Barr N. (2012), The Economics of the Welfare State, Policy Press.

 Teaching Methods